kuock0129/flask-lesson-app/README.md

 ### Files:

 - **index.html**: The HTML file containing the frontend interface.
+- **3Dview.html**: The HTML file for the Babylon.js 3D Model Viewer.
 - **app.py**: The Flask backend logic that handles API requests.

 ## Technologies Used